atharvwarade/StickHero/README.md

-Here's a sample README for your StickHero game repository:

----

 # StickHero Game

 StickHero is a simple yet addictive game where you control a character who needs to cross platforms using a stick.
 The stick's length can be adjusted to ensure it spans the gap between two platforms.
 The challenge is to measure the length correctly to avoid falling.